ubsicap/assure_support_site/public/qa-plugin/q2a-tagging-tools/TagSynonyms.md

-# Tagging Tools Synonyms

-The [Tagging Tools](https://github.com/svivian/q2a-tagging-tools) plugin allows you to create "tag synonyms" which map similar tags to each other.
-For example, the synonym `pt,paratext` would automatically convert the tag `pt` to `paratext` when a post is submitted.
-It also has the ability to retroactively apply these synonyms.
-Lastly, it can remove tags altogether by placing them on standalone lines.
-Since we are automatically generating tag data for posts, it will be useful to apply these synonyms retroactively.

 Below is a list of tag synonyms to apply.
 Copy and paste all desired rules into the Tagging Tools' admin form.

 **Abbreviations**

 ```
 3.0,usfm-3.0
 7.5,paratext-7.5